koky-dev/5-Stars-Actress/README.md

 # 5-Stars-Actress

-A presentation of 5 actress of American's cinema made with JQuery.
+A presentation of 5 actress of American's cinema made with HTML, CSS and JQuery.